SuperMB/IciiDemos/1- Getting Started/ArtyS7/ANN/README.md

 - Connections that **do** need voltage dividers: Reset, Arduino TX
 - Connections that **do not** need voltage dividers: Arduino RX, GND

 Create a voltage divider for Reset.
-Using a bread board, or other method, place a 1k &#x2126; resistor in series with a 2k &#x2126; resistor.
+Using a breadboard, or other method, place a 1k &#x2126; resistor in series with a 2k &#x2126; resistor.
 Connect the disconnected end of the 2k &#x2126; resistor to GND.
 Now, connect the Reset jumper to the disconnected end of the 1k &#x2126; resistor.
 The voltage divider will be connected to the ArtyS7 in a future step.

 Create a voltage divider for Arduino RX following the same procedure as the one for Reset.